Artificial grass does not drain very well…

 Artificial grass from the Far East is of poor quality…

-This is one of the most common myths we hear, as with most thing you can buy cheap low-quality products from China But you can also buy a very high-quality product that matches and even exceed surfaces produced in Europe.
+This is one of the most common myths we hear, as with most thing you can buy cheap low-quality products from China But you can also buy a very high-quality product that matches and even exceeds surfaces produced in Europe.

 At Evergreens, we have a range of artificial grasses that are produced from within the EU along with many trade products that are produced in China.
-So you might ask why do we buy from both ? the simple answer is artificial grass is a very sessional product and during key summer periods, European producers are busy manufacturing artificial grass for Landscape and Sports.
+So you might ask why do we buy from both ?
+The simple answer is artificial grass is a very seasonal product and during key summer periods, European producers are busy manufacturing artificial grass for Landscape and Sports.
 This causes a supply and demand problem every summer and this is when the Chinese production helps.

 The factories we use in China are all new custom-built factories using the newest UK produced Cobble tufting machines along with state of the art yarn production machines, producing artificial grass from the start including yarn production which is unheard of in Europe.
 This gives the factories in China the edge as they can design custom yarn profiles to suit our requirements, alter yarn colours again to produce a colour that suits the UK market.
-What many people are also unaware of is the Chinese export of yarns has grown hugely over the past couple of years and now supply almost all European artificial grass producers, so when told don’t buy Chinese turf you might just find the alternative is produced using Chinese yarns.
+What many people are also unaware of is the Chinese export of yarns has grown hugely over the past couple of years and they now supply almost all European artificial grass producers, so when told don’t buy Chinese turf you might just find the alternative is produced using Chinese yarns.

 Artificial grass… why the sand infill…

 Sand is brushed into the pile of artificial grass for many reasons and in most cases required by the manufacturer of the turf to prolong its use as many grasses installed without sand will prematurely flatten and allow the grass to expand and contract in extreme heat.